Unit Book J4

 Discussion

-The structures of J4 are limited to what we have identified as walls, even when we only have a single row of stones or bricks.
+The structures of J4 are limited to what was identified as walls, even when its a single row of stones or bricks.
 The reason behind such identification is the intentional structuring, even if, for the moment, we are unable to determine the function of these wall.

-The most defined of these wall structures is f10 (^wall1) which resembles an apron like structure that we think of as part of a larger stone structure.
-The alignment and building technique are similar to the secondary apron of J2 hence the assumption that it was a part of this apron despite the difference in elevation which was attributed to the reuse of the stones that would have been located in k81 and k72.
+• the most defined of these wall structures is f10 (^wall1) which resembles an apron like structure presumed to be part of a larger stone structure.
+The alignment and building technique are similar to the secondary Apron of J2, hence the assumption that it was a part of this apron despite the difference in elevation, attributed to the re-use of the stones that would have been located in k81 and k72.
 This structure was ultimately understood as part of the revetment wall.

-^wall2 and ^wall3 are part of the same brick wall, where f162 was assigned to the damaged portion of the wall.
+• ^wall2 is a brick wall, where f162 was assigned to the damaged portion of the wall.
 Under the bricks of f161 there appears to be some large pebbles that could have been the foundation of a much higher wall.
-The two walls bond with the bin installation f93 directly south of it and belong to the same Mittani horizon, making it possible that they served as the northern limit of the bin, however, we do not know for sure.
+The two walls bond with the bin installation f93 directly south of it and belong to the same Mittani horizon, making it possible that they served as the northern limit of the bin.

 Back to top: Structures in Unit J4